Skip to Content

 what is the fastest home remedy for sunburn?

 One of the fastest home remedies for sunburn would be applying aloe vera or moisturizing lotion to the skin.
-Aloe is especially good at soothing inflamed skin and calming it down (more on that later).
+Aloe for sunburn is especially good at soothing inflamed skin and calming it down (more on that later).

 I speak from personal experience too: One time I got burnt so bad on my shoulders that the only thing that soothed it was aloe vera gel.
 I had to reapply it several times throughout the day, but it really did the trick to calm that burning sensation.